You may report cases of sexual misconduct by phoning the Chancery Office at the contact information below.

 This new protocol will aid the Diocese in the continuing task of safeguarding vulnerable individuals and responding swiftly and appropriately to allegations of sexual misconduct in the Diocese of Hamilton.

-The revised protocol has taken effect on September 1, 2013 without prejudice to the prescripts of Canon 8.2 of the Code of Canon Law.
+The revised protocol has taken effect on May 31, 2017 and revised on May 31, 2021, without prejudice to the prescripts of Canon 8.2 of the Code of Canon Law.

 Keeping our parishes safe for all!